Jeff97/inverse-design-HME-plate/ReadMe.md

 ![Inverse-design workflow for shape programming of hard-magnetoelastic cantilever plates.](Framework.png)

-**Inverse-design workflow for shape programming of hard-magnetoelastic cantilever plates.** For a target shape $g(\xi)$ and inputs $(L,2h,C_0,H_0,\theta_H,M_0)$, the workflow checks feasibility, solves candidate magnetization-direction branches, selects the preferred branch by magnetic-potential ranking, and verifies the result by 3D FE simulations.
+**Inverse-design workflow for shape programming of hard-magnetoelastic cantilever plates.** For a target shape $g(\xi)$ and inputs $(L,2h,C_0,H_0,\theta_H,M_0)$, the workflow uses the explicit analytical inverse solution to check feasibility, solve candidate magnetization-direction branches, select the preferred branch by magnetic-potential ranking, and verify the result by 3D FE simulations.

 ### Programmable Domain

-**Programmable domain for the constant-magnetization case under fabrication/loading limits.** The mathematical limit defines the local solvability boundary, the physical limit gives the upper bound of the available magnetic loading, and the green region indicates the portion that is both mathematically solvable and physically reachable.
+**Programmable domain for the constant-magnetization case under fabrication/loading limits.** The critical mathematical boundary $\epsilon_c$ defines local solvability, the physical limit gives the upper bound of the available magnetic loading, and the green region indicates the portion that is both mathematically solvable and physically reachable.

 | h = 0.01 | h = 0.02 | h = 0.04 |
 | --- | --- | --- |